-Individuals Responsible for Directing and Implementing the Affirmative Action Plan
+Individuals Responsible for Directing/Implementing the Affirmative Action Plan

-Minnesota Administrative Rules, section 3905.0400, subpart 1, item B.
+Minnesota Administrative Rules, part 3905.0400, subpart 1, item B

-A. Commission Chair
+A. Executive Director

-The Commission Chair is responsible for establishing an Affirmative Action Plan, including goals, timetables, and compliance with all federal and state laws and regulations.
-Quarterly, the Commission Chair reports the agency's progress in meeting its affirmative action goals and objectives to the Commissioner of Minnesota Management & Budget (MMB).
-The Commission Chair, through the Commissioner of MMB, will report annually to the Governor and the Legislature the agency's progress in meeting its affirmatives.
+The Executive Director is responsible for establishing an Affirmative Action Program, including goals, timetables, and compliance with all federal and state laws and regulations.
+Quarterly, the Executive Director reports the agency's progress in meeting its affirmative action goals and objectives to the Commissioner of MMB, and reports to MMB on the results of the agency's affirmative action plan at the same time as the agency submits its biennial budget request to MMB.
+The MMB Commissioner is responsible for reporting all agencies progress to the Governor and the Legislature.

-The duties of the Commission Chair include, but are not limited to:
+The duties of the Executive Director include, but are not limited to:

-- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the agency's Affirmative Action Plan in his or her position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the department's commitment to affirmative action and equal employment opportunity and ensure the statement is shared with all employees. - Make decisions and changes in policies, procedures or physical accommodations as needed to implement effective affirmative action in the agency. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plans, and the agency's mission. - Notify all contractors and sub-contractors with the department of their affirmative action responsibilities. - Enforce equal employment opportunity in affirmative and non-affirmative hiring decisions reviewed in the hiring process. - Require that all agency directors, managers, and supervisors include responsibility statements to support affirmative action, equal opportunity, diversity, and cultural responsiveness in their position descriptions and annual objectives. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.
+- Appoint the Affirmative Action Officer or designee and include accountability for the administration of the agency's Affirmative Action Plan in his or her position description. - Take action, if needed, on complaints of discrimination and discriminatory harassment. - Issue a statement affirming the department's commitment to affirmative action and equal employment opportunity and ensure the statement is shared with all employees. - Make decisions and changes in policies, procedures or physical accommodations as needed to implement effective affirmative action in the agency. - Actively promote equal employment opportunity and incorporate diversity and inclusion principles in annual business plans, strategic plans, and the agency's mission. - Notify all contractors and sub-contractors with the department of their affirmative action responsibilities. - Enforce equal employment opportunity in affirmative and non-affirmative hiring decisions reviewed in the hiring process. - Require that all agency directors, managers, and supervisors include responsibility statements to support affirmative action, equal opportunity, diversity, and/or cultural responsiveness in their position descriptions and annual objectives. - Comply with state-wide and agency anti-discrimination and anti-harassment policies.